beingnile/alx-higher_level_programming/README.md

 # Higher-level programming.

 This Repository covers my journey learning high level programming.
 It covers Python fundamentals as studied in order.
 Compared to C, Python is a high level programming language that does most things like memory management for you.
+The repo also contains my learning track on Databases.
 The repo includes C files and bash scripts, meant to strengthen my knowledge in the areas.

 ## Linters used.